skrattaren/apf.rst/apf.rst

 - [p.
 118/141] "'Born of the sun, we travel a little way towards the sun,' misquoted Isaac, tactlessly."

-  Isaac is misquoting the last two lines of the poem "`I Think Continually`_" by the English poet Stephen Spender:
+  Isaac is misquoting the last two lines of the poem **I Think Continually** by the English poet Stephen Spender:

         Born of the sun, they travelled a short while towards the sun,